nesi/nzrse_hackathon_2020/README.md

    - NeSI will notify the winner by email, using the team email address provided in the submission email.

  * What if I have a question during the hackathon?
-   - Please send an email to training@nesi.org.nz if you have any questions regarding this hackathon
+   - Please share your questions in the #nesi_hackathon_open slack channel (https://nesi.slack.com/archives/C019EJ8V85S).
+All registrants should have received an invitation via email to join this channel - if you have not received an invitation please get in touch by emailing training@nesi.org.nz.